All Episodes

 For 2009, we are already ahead of not just the pace of 2008 this year, but we're close to being ahead gross already for next year.

-And while there is problem, I mean, there are there's there there are solutions to these problems, it's basically called content content content.
+And while there is problem, I mean, there are solutions to these problems.

-And if you put something out that people want to listen to, and you attract a large enough audience that's loyal and sophisticated enough to understand how all this works, then lo and behold, the advertisers in that program will have success, and bamboo, you're off and running.
+And if you put something out that people want to listen to and you attract a large enough audience that's loyal and sophisticated enough to understand how all this works, then lo and behold, the advertisers in that program will have success and bamboo, you're off and running.

 So we can also say that those advertising on this program are not in a recession either.

-I want to mention this to you, and is you know, I very seldom talk about the business side of this because my purpose is not to gloat, and it's it's not to uh do anything other than to reassure you that the story that you're gonna read about how radios and horribles, even though the audience is growing, there's no advertising.
+As you know, I very seldom talk about the business side of this because my purpose is not to gloat and it's not to do anything other than to reassure you that the story that you're going to read about how radios and horrible, even though the audience is growing, there's no advertising, it isn't true where your favorite radio program is concerned.

 And see, this is what I have always understood.